 A multi-layered, immersive soundscape designed for one thing: the ultimate movie-watching experience.

-When it comes to gadgets for home theaters, picture gets most of the press—4K, 8K, HDR, OLED, deep blacks, and popping colors.
-It sometimes feels like people skip over the A in A/V and then try to play catch-up when they realize even the best TVs don’t have good built-in audio.
-But sound matters, so we’re going to talk about some sound matters.
+When it comes to gadgets for home theaters, picture gets most of the press—4K, 8K, HDR, OLED, deep blacks, and popping colors— but even the best TVs don’t have good built-in audio, which is where wireless headphones for TV come in.
+Sound matters, so we’re going to talk about some sound matters.
 Once you experience a truly great soundscape with your favorite films, shows, or games, you’ll never want to go back.
 Multi-speaker systems replicate the theater experience best, but can be harder to set up in smaller spaces and get very expensive very quickly.
 Plus, the ground-shaking T. rex steps that get your heart racing might also get your neighbors racing to file a noise complaint.
 So what’s the answer when space, wallet, or society conspire to deny you the sonic stimulation you so richly deserve?
 The best wireless headphones for TV, that’s what.

 While 10-20 years ago, it would have been silly to suggest a pair of headphones could give you an immersive sound experience with your TV, technology has blessed us with a world of personal listening devices that are tech’d, tuned, and tested to bring the best out of Netflix, Blu-ray, Xbox, etc. Plus, isn’t versatility important?
 Nobody wants to be tethered to a device without the ability to walk to the kitchen to pop another bag of corn in the microwave while simultaneously staying in your program’s audioverse.
 To that end, we selected a variety of gear that really brings out the best at your behest.
 For cinephiles, gamers, and even multi-users, the best wireless headphones for TV offer some compelling, versatile sound experiences at competitive costs.